-After more than 20 people suffered serious kidney failures from taking bowel-cleansing oral sodium phosphate (OSP) drugs like OsmoPrep, the FDA ordered that such drugs require a prescription and be labeled with a “black box” warning.
-The kidney failures occurred because of severe dehydration brought on by the drug.
+After more than 20 people suffered serious kidney failures from taking bowel-cleansing oral sodium phosphate (OSP) drugs like OsmoPrep, the FDA ordered that such drugs must require a prescription and be labeled with a “black box” warning.
+Kidney failures have occurred due to severe dehydration brought on by the drug.
 In some cases, there were no other identifiable risk factors contributing to the injury.

 Bowel cleansing treatments are necessary to ensuring effective colonoscopies, a screening procedure that has been shown to save lives.
 They allow doctors to detect precancerous polyps and remove them, thereby preventing the deadly disease.
 Unsuspecting patients who chose drugs like OsmoPrep over other bowel-cleansing treatments because the pills were easier to take may suffer serious consequences.

 OsmoPrep and other OSPs work by drawing fluid out of the body and out through the colon, creating a laxative effect.
 As the body empties of fluids, calcium-phosphate crystals may form in renal tubes, blocking the kidneys’ normal functioning and blood-cleansing capacity.

 Severe Dehydration, Renal Tube Blockage and Kidney Failure

 The severe dehydration brought on by the drug is called acute phosphate nephropathy.
 This serious side effect can permanently damage the kidneys, leaving individuals on dialysis or causing total kidney failure.
 The onset of the injury from OsmoPrep can occur within several hours of taking the drug up to 3 weeks later.

 Consumers Were Not Adequately Warned of the Danger